thibaut-decherit/symfony4-user-manager/README.md

   - Currently includes a Content Security Policy header generator and setter:
     - Allows you to protect your users from malicious resources (e.g. malicious JavaScript code that could end up in your dependencies, like [this one](https://blog.npmjs.org/post/180565383195/details-about-the-event-stream-incident))
     - Two level policy, lax & strict, in case you want to make sure critical routes are better protected (e.g. your website consumes an API with Ajax/fetch or requires a CDN for specific features, but you want to make sure this API or CDN cannot compromise your most critical routes, like login or checkout, if they ever become compromised [themselves](https://www.troyhunt.com/the-javascript-supply-chain-paradox-sri-csp-and-trust-in-third-party-libraries/))
-    - Customizable directives for each policy level through a config file (modify existing ones, add your own)
+    - Customizable directives for each policy level through a config file in `config/response_header_setter/content_security_policy.yaml` (modify existing ones, add your own)
     - Supports `report-uri`, two modes:
       - `plain`: specify the URL of your report-uri logger endpoint
       - `match`: specify the route name, router will handle URL generation.
 Can only be used if your report-uri logger is part of the same application